Website-2/zbp-language-services.github.io/index.md

 <br>

 **This website is currently being updated.** This means that not all links and pages work and not all the website text relates to ZBP Language Services.<br><br><br><br>
-<strong>ZBP Language Services provides</strong> translation and transcription in the languages English and German to moderators, consultants, agencies and LSPs working in qualitative market research.<br><br>
+ZBP Language Services provides translation and transcription in the languages English and German to moderators, consultants, agencies and LSPs working in qualitative market research.<br><br>
-These services are provided to you by <strong>Zahra-Claire Bahrani-Peacock</strong>.<br><br><br><br>
+These services are provided to you by Zahra-Claire Bahrani-Peacock.<br><br><br><br>
 **Make your medical or consumer project a success with:**
-* Lively interpreting that makes interviews pleasant to listen to, whether it's 1v1s or focus groups with up to 6 participants
+* **Lively interpreting** that makes interviews pleasant to listen to, whether it's 1v1s or focus groups with up to 6 participants
-* Cultural insight, so that you can fully understand the cultural differences and better interpret interview series and research results
+* **Cultural insight**, so that you can fully understand the cultural differences and better interpret interview series and research results
-* A British English native that's bilingual in German, meaning participant reactions and personality are transferred fluently into your language
+* **A British English native** that's bilingual in German, meaning participant reactions and personality are transferred fluently into your language
 * A service provider that's highly valued by others for fast communication, timely deliveries, last-minute interpreting and transcription requirements, and quick problem solving skills if IT issues arise<br><br><br>

 ### What I do